top of page

 20181129_004718307_iOS.jpeg

-A preliminary discussion with Puja helped me to understand what was working well, what could be improved, User paint points, and the plan for her brand going forward.
+A preliminary discussion with Puja helped me to understand what was working well, what could be improved, paint points, and the plan for her Practice going forward.

 In laying the groundwork for this project, it was important to understand where Puja currently stood with her Brand.
 The first iteration of her website was in 2019, in which I developed a simple landing page experience.
 The second iteration was a project I was not involved with, but during that iteration she rebranded from a personal brand to a professional Practice.
 In this third iteration, she's wanting to revert back to a personal brand and expand her offerings.